-After the social consensus information, participants are asked to indicate their degree of surprise at the stated level of public support and estimate levels of public levels support in 2023.
-Participants are then asked to identify their level of support for each of each of the four highly polarized issues.
+After the social consensus information, participants were asked to indicate their degree of surprise at the stated level of public support and estimate levels of public levels support in 2023.
+Participants were then asked to identify their level of support for each [topic].
+Next, participants completed individual difference measures on deontological and utilitarian orientation.
 Utilitarian reasoning can be defined as ethical judgement based on outcomes, not intentions.
-In contrast, Deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.Finally, participants completed several individual difference measures and provided demographic information.
+Likewise, deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.
+These differences directly impact openness to attitude change as well as the effectiveness of persuasion (Brady and Wheeler, 1996).
+For example, prior research on the interaction between social consensus and deontology indicates that higher levels of deontological orientation results in less conformation to social consensus (Pincus, 2014).
+Finally, participants provided demographic information; see Appendix A for a complete listing of Study 1 materials.